 Art History in the Wake of the Global Turn, co-edited with Aruna D’Souza, Clark Studies in the Visual Arts series (New Haven: Yale University Press, 2014).

 Special issue on “Romantic Visualities,” co-edited with Theresa Kelley, Praxis: the online journal of Romantic Studies (December 2014).

 “Landscaping for Chimeras,” Architecture is All Over, eds.
-Esther Choi and Marrikka Trotter (Barcelona and New York: ACTAR, in press, forthcoming November 2015).
+Esther Choi and Marrikka Trotter (New York: Columbia Books on Architecture and the City, 2017), 268-83.

 "Visual Representations,” in The Princeton Companion to Atlantic History ed.
 Joseph C. Miller, associate eds.
 Vincent Brown, Jorge Cañizares-Esguerra, Laurent Dubois and Karen Ordhal Kupperman (Princeton: Princeton University Press, January 2015), 468-76.

 “Alter-Ovid—Contemporary Art on the Hyphen,” A Handbook to the Reception of Ovid, eds.
 John F. Miller and Carole Newlands (Oxford: Wiley-Blackwell, 2014), 416-35.

 “Turning the ‘Fearful Sphere’: Prepositional Tactics in and for the Global,” in Art History in the Wake of the Global Turn, co-edited with Aruna D’Souza, Clark Studies in the Visual Arts series (New Haven: Yale University Press, 2014), 213-27.

 “Pyrographies: Photography and the Good Death,” Women & Performance: a journal of feminist theory 22.1 (2012): 109-31.